I Spit On Your Grave (aka Day of the Woman) he-said-she-said dvd movie review

-Hey everyone.
-We just took a look at the I Spit on Your Grave Millennium DVD and thought we’d try a He-Said, She-Said review in an off-beat “dialogue” format based on our discussion.
+MILLENNIUM DVD EDITION | Aug 12, 2003Hey everyone.
+We just took a look at the I Spit on Your Grave Millennium DVD and thought we’d try a ‘He-said, She-said’ review in an off-beat "dialogue" format based on our discussion.

-EVERY TWO MINUTES, somewhere in America, someone is sexually assaulted.
-One out of every six American women have been the victims of an attempted or completed rape in their lifetime.
-A total of 17.7 million women have been victims of these crimes.
+One out of every six American women have been the victims of an attempted

 Kris: LOL, yes.. even when she was severely beaten, her rational mind was still trying to create an escape.. how she tried to reason with them.
 Even lacking the physical strength of her foes, she used her sexual appeal to entice and trick them in their own game during her revenge.
 They were brutally sadistic.. pacing out and waiting for her to resume a false sense of security.

-C: True.
-But they didn’t start out as sadistic.
+C: True. but they didn't start out as sadistic.
 It was sort of like they got a taste of it and became addicted.

 K: The audience was meant to believe that they were misogynists though.. that they believed women were sex objects; playthings.
 Could be sexual frustration from living in a small town.